-Create a Christmas tree banner this holiday season using green and brown fabric scraps!
+Create a farmhouse style Christmas tree banner this holiday season using green and brown fabric scraps!
 A great scrappy holiday project!
 Free template with tutorial.

 On the Fifth Day of a Crafty Christmas…

 I have saved so many scraps of fabric that are all too small to do much with, yet too pretty to throw out.
 On top of the fabric scraps I have held on to, I also have bins upon bins of fabric swatches.
-I end up with all kinds of fabric swatches when I costume design shows – and again, I save them!
-I started thinking about how many green scraps and swatches I must have – and sure enough, I had a ton!
+I end up with all kinds of fabric swatches from my job – and again, I save them!
+I started thinking about how many green scraps and swatches I must have – and sure enough, I had a ton.

 I turned my raggedy pile of scraps into this beautiful Christmas tree banner!
 I love all the different textures and patterns in varying shades of green.
 As I learned years ago as a child, while searching for the perfect Christmas tree to cut down with my family – no two trees are the same!
 This is true with my tree banner – each tree is unique using a different combination of green fabric scraps.
 They even have different brown wool trunks!